GingerTeaOrg/Metrostroi-Coding-Wiki/wiki/Function Glossary.md

 ## self:SetNW2Int

-Same as [this](https://wiki.facepunch.com/gmod/Entity:SetNWInt).
-Actually there is slight difference between SetNW.. and SetNW2.. functions.
+Same as [this](https://wiki.facepunch.com/gmod/Entity:SetNWInt) except for a slight difference.
 SetNW.. makes the network variable to be broascasted every 10 seconds, while SetNW2.. broadcasts it only once when the variable's value has been changed